Lawn Care During the Drought

-Kill the weeds and remove it completely from the lawn (with roots!).
+Kill the weeds and remove them completely from the lawn (with roots!).

 Lawn Care After the Drought

-When temperatures drop and rains come, lawn will recover gradually, but slowly.
-However, if/when watering ban is lifted, lawn can recover much faster, especially if the gardener help at least a little bit.
+When temperatures drop and rains come, the lawn will recover gradually, but slowly.
+However, if/when the watering ban is lifted, the lawn can recover much faster, especially if the gardener help at least a little bit.

 First of all, water the lawn with at least 1 inch (25 mm) of water - there is no need to use more water since the grass root system is relatively shallow and all the excess water will simply drain away.

-And if it doesn't drain away, than there is drainage issue - heavy rains will make swamp out of such lawn!
+And if it doesn't drain away, then there is a drainage issue - heavy rains will make a swamp out of such lawn!